 I once stayed at the Hôtel de Médicis in the Latin Quarter of Paris.
 It was at 214 Rue Saint Jacques near the Luxembourg Metro station.

 I was on a trip through the UK, France, and Germany.
 I had a contract to teach two one-week networking courses to EMC Corporation.
-One in London, then three weeks later, one in Frankfurt.
+One in London, then two weeks after that, one in Frankfurt.
 I told the training company that they would only have to buy me one round-trip trans-Atlantic airline ticket if they would pick up a series of train tickets and a cross-channel ferry ticket.
 I would spend the two weeks in between traveling through southern England and France.

 I left London for Winchester in southern England.
 From there I continued to Portsmouth and took an overnight ferry across to Saint-Malo in Brittany.
 After a a few days there, I went to Mont-St-Michel.
 Then I took a train to Paris and looked up the cheapest hotel my Lonely Planet book mentioned.

 Some time later I learned that I had stayed in a nearly identical room just upstairs from where Jim Morrison stayed in 1971.
 See my page on Travel in France for more details, including a chronology of the places Jim lived in Paris in 1970 and 1971, pictures of some of those places, and some pictures from Cimetiere de Pere Lachaise where he is buried.